-Kugluk (Bloody Falls) Territorial Park in the central Arctic is one of Nunavut’s few parks with a shared history between the Inuit and the Dene Indians.
+Kugluk Territorial Park in the central Arctic is one of Nunavut’s few parks with a shared history between the Inuit and the Dene Indians.
 Unfortunately, this history has not always been friendly.
-In fact, the falls got their English name in 1771, when European explorer Samuel Hearne witnessed the massacre of unsuspecting Inuit by a group of Dene warriors with whom he was traveling.
+In fact, the falls got their English name, Bloody Falls, in 1771, when European explorer Samuel Hearne witnessed the massacre of unsuspecting Inuit by a group of Chipewyan Indians with whom he was traveling.

 The focal point of the park is the falls, where the rock and cliffs force the river into a boiling, rushing torrent.
 Above and below the falls, where the river widens, the rugged tundra climbs up from the river to the surrounding hills and plateaus.
 Winter ice breaks up and floods the land around the falls.
 In summer, the land is covered by lush tundra vegetation including an impressive show of wildflowers.